Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Computing the Shearer criterion for

-\end{proposition} \begin{proof} We will first show the bound on $s_j$.
-In any independent set $U$ of $H_j$, either $U$ contains zero vertices from the left half of the root of $H_j$, or zero vertices from the right-half of the root of $H_j$, or both.
-In the first two cases, when we remove the vertices in the left (respectively right) half of $H_j$, then we are left with $L - 1$ copies of $H'_j$ and $(k-1) (L - 1)$ copies of $H_{j-1}$.
+\end{proposition} \begin{proof} The base cases are clear, since $H_0$ is empty and $H'_0$ is a single node.
+We first show the bound on $s_j$ for $j \geq 1$.
+In any stable set $U$ of $H_j$, either $U$ contains zero vertices from the left half of the root of $H_j$, or zero vertices from the right-half of the root of $H_j$, or both.
+In the first two cases, when we remove the vertices in the left (respectively right) half of $H_j$, then we are left with $L - 1$ copies of $H'_{j-1}$ and $(k-1) (L - 1)$ copies of $H_{j-1}$.
 In the third case, we are left with $(k-1) (2 L - 2)$ copies of $H_{j-1}$.
 We can sum the first two contributions and subtract the third, as it is double-counted: this gives

-Next, let us consider the bound for $r_j$.
-We apply Proposition~\ref{shear-prop2}, taking $X$ as the singleton root node.
-In this case, $U$ is either the empty set, or $U$ is the root node.
-In the former case, the residual graph $G[V - U - N(U)]$ consists of $k-1$ independent copies of $H_{j-1}$.